keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![Sodalite S3 chromophore](/images/sodalite_S3_radical.png){:style="display:block; margin-left:auto; margin-right:auto"}
 The negatively charged trisulfur radical caged in a zeolite with its surrounding sodium ions.<br>
---- *Chemical Society Reviews*, **2013**, 42, [5996-6005](https://doi.org/10.1039/C3CS60119F) adapted from *Inorganic Chemistry* **2002**, 41, 11, [2848–2854](https://doi.org/10.1021/ic010822c).
+-- *Chemical Society Reviews*, **2013**, 42, [5996-6005](https://doi.org/10.1039/C3CS60119F) adapted from *Inorganic Chemistry* **2002**, 41, 11, [2848–2854](https://doi.org/10.1021/ic010822c).
 {:.figcaption}

 Now with modern chemistry, blue hues can be made that are so striking that an artist can make a multimillionair dollar name for themselves with [one famous blue dye](https://www.invaluable.com/blog/yves-klein-blue/), and scientific careers and reputations can be built upon chemists' prowess to manufacture the [bluest blue](https://www.huffpost.com/entry/quantum-blue-berkeley_n_5b8db0a4e4b0511db3db33a1).
 The chemistry the could produce commercially abundant purple dyes was however only cracked in the 19th century.
-Even now, there is unplumbed depths to these hues, the colour terminology for purple and violet is murky, our [visual perception](https://jakubmarian.com/difference-between-violet-and-purple/) strained near the UV wavelengths, and even the [colour range](https://ericportis.com/posts/2024/okay-color-spaces/) of our computer monitors come up short.
+Even now, there is unplumbed depths to these hues, the colour terminology for purple and violet is murky, our [visual perception](https://jakubmarian.com/difference-between-violet-and-purple/) strains near the UV wavelengths, and even the [colour range](https://ericportis.com/posts/2024/okay-color-spaces/) of our computer monitors come up short.

 ### Porphyrogeniture 👑

-Purple has long signified royalty and power, to the point that its use was restricted to high office.
-This wasn't just due to the expense of natural purple dye, but was often enforced by social codes and law.
-Famously, Romans officials would line their formal attire (togas) with a strip of purple lining the border.
-This style, the *toga praetexta* (from Preator, a magistrate position below Consul) wasn't restricted to appointed official, but likely had a religious origin and was worn by priests and [pre-adolescent children of fortunate birth](https://www.jstor.org/stable/693055i).
-However, a toga fully clad in pruple was restricted to Roman conuls and generals performing a Triumph, and later to the Emperor alone, and the unsanctioned wearing of purple was even codified as an offence punishable by death during Nero's reign.
-The association of the Tyrian purple hue with royalty extended beyond clothing, and Byzantine (Eastern Roman) queens would give birth to future rulers in rooms decorated with a deep-purple Imperal Porphyry (from Ancient Greek *porphyra* - lit. purple) stone.
-This colour distinction of the birthright to rule was enforced from cradle to grave, as Emperors were buried in tombs made from porhyry, some [survive today outside the Archealogical Museum in Instanbul](https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html).
+Purple has long signified royalty and power, to the point that its use was restricted to high office, not just due to the expense of natural purple dye, but often enforced by social codes and law.
+Famously, Romans officials would colour their formal attire (togas) with a strip of purple along the border.
+This style, the *toga praetexta* (from Preator, a magistrate position below Consul) wasn't solely restricted to appointed officials, but likely had a religious origin and was worn by priests and [pre-adolescent children of fortunate birth](https://www.jstor.org/stable/693055).
+However, a toga fully clad in purple become restricted to Roman consuls and generals performing a Triumph, and later to the Emperor alone, and the unsanctioned wearing of purple was even codified as an offence punishable by death during Nero's reign.
+The association of the Tyrian purple hue with royalty extended beyond clothing, and Byzantine (Eastern Roman) queens would give birth to future rulers in rooms decorated with a deep-purple Imperal Porphyry (from Ancient Greek *porphyra* - purple) stone.
+This birthright to colour distinction was enforced from cradle to grave, as Emperors were buried in tombs made from porphyry, some [survive today outside the Archealogical Museum in Instanbul](https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html).
+The purple name echoes throughout history, such as the sisters Zoe and Theodora Porphyrogenita who co-ruled the Byzantine empire after a popular revolt.

 ### Born in the purple 🟣